GordonHoklinder/hyppo/README.md

 This project was created as a seminary project for the course Programming 2 in the Bachelor's programme Computer Science at Charles University.

-You can learn more about the structure of the project in the programmer's documentation.
+You can learn more about the structure of the project and the used algorithms in `DOCUMENTATION.md`.
+In `COMPARISON.md` you can see a non-formal comparison of the optimizers.

 The code in this repository can be used as described in LICENSE.